 Bending Wall Thickness Capacity Chart

 We at Rogue Fabrication work hard to provide our customers with the most complete and accurate tube bending information available.
-Our goal is to ensure that your fab shop runs as smoothly as possible.
+We do out part to ensure that your fab shop runs as smoothly as possible.
 Although the chart below is the result of tests we performed on purchased materials, we cannot guarantee that you will achieve the same results due to the wide variation in material quality from one mill to another.
 If you want to know what to expect from a specific material, we offer bending diagnostic services.
 If your bender does not perform to the limits shown in this chart, please call so we can help diagnose the problem.
 The culprit is usually setup, material quality, or lubrication.
 If so, the fix is easy.